CARDIOLOGIST’S KITCHEN : Turkish Red Lentil Soup

 - Olive Oil, Salt and Black Pepper

-- Rinse your Lentils and add together with the stock and softened veg in a large pan.
+5. Rinse your Lentils and add together with the stock and softened veg in a large pan.
 Add your herbs.
-Season to taste but do not over-Salt as the flavours will concentrate with cooking.
+Season to taste but do not over-Salt as the flavors will concentrate with cooking.
 Cook together on a gentle simmer for 1.5 hours until the Lentils are just starting to break down into a beautiful textured consistency.

 RESPeRATE is the only non-drug, FDA-Cleared device for lowering blood pressure naturally.
 It is clinically proven, doctor recommended and has no side effects.